mesopelagique/test-plan-azuredevops/readme.md

-# Parents-group
+# Test-plan

-Add parents links for current work item.
+Add test plan for current work item.

 ![Screenshot](img/Screenshot.png)

+If under a requirement or a requirement only requirement's tests else all tests of parent feature

 ## To Build